elysianempire/ethereum/README.md

 # Installation

-To quickly get a node running, copy the docker-compose.yml file and run
+To quickly get a node running, clone this repo and run:

 ```
 docker-compose up -d